-- You have adequate space at the booth for tables, products, and girls that allows for safe passage by pedestrians, bikes, and cars. - Girls are a safe distance from cars.
-If possible, set up a safety barrier between cars and the booth-perhaps a few volunteers could park their cars in spaces near the booth location. - The booth is not blocking a store entrance or exit. - When girls receive cash from buyers and go to make change, they hand the money to the adult for safekeeping.
+- You have adequate space at the booth for tables, products, and troop members that allows for safe passage by pedestrians, bikes, and cars. - You maintain a safe distance from cars.
+If possible, set up a safety barrier between cars and the booth. - The booth does not block a store entrance or exit. - When Girl Scouts receive cash from buyers and make change, they hand the money to the adult for safekeeping.
 It is important that cash is kept safe and out of sight.
-This can be accomplished by: - o Keeping the cash box against a wall or behind a barrier of cookie boxes. - Having an adult volunteer keep the money by securing it in a front facing pouch tied around their waist. - o Depositing cash as soon as possible to prevent potential thefts or break-ins of vehicles.
+This can be accomplished by: - Keeping the cash box against a wall or behind a barrier. - Having an adult keep the money by securing it in a front-facing pouch. - $\circ$ Depositing cash as soon as possible to prevent potential thefts or break-ins of vehicles.